 As I read that story, I remembered the words of one of the leading researchers on human happiness, Martin Seligman.
 He said a meaningful life is one that attaches itself to something larger than we are, and the larger that something is, the more meaning in our lives.

 Donald Miller puts it this way: “People can’t live without a story, without a role to play.”

 Recently over dinner with my family, Aziz came up in conversation.
 He’s a boy in Burkina Faso we sponsor through Compassion International.
 When we’ve sent him extra money in the past, he has sent back pictures of what he did with the money.
 One shows him with soap he bought for his family.
 Another time he bought extra rice.

 My wife, Jude, mentioned that Aziz has a birthday coming up and one of our kids was quick to suggest that we all chip in to send him some extra money.
 They were all genuinely excited about contributing to the cause.

 We’re not funding an orphanage (at least, not this year!).
-We’re just sending a few bucks to one young boy who has so much less than we have.
+We’re just sending some money to one young boy who has so much less than we have.
 But it’s a good step, a very tangible way we can work as a family to invest in something larger than ourselves.

 Is Your Story Big Enough?

 If you listen to the chatter of our culture, it’s easy to think that our lives are mostly about cars and clothes and where we’re going on vacation this year.
 It isn’t that such things are unimportant or that we should feel guilty for pursing them.
 But I think deep down we all know who we are.
 We know we were made for a bigger story.

 What is it for you?
 What’s the bigger financial story you’re pursuing?
 And what story of making a difference in other people’s lives are you inviting your kids into?